-The header photo on my blog is a photo of some of my loop braids, all made before I started this blog in 2010.
-It is not meant to be a pictorial guide to my tutorials.
+The header photo on my blog is a photo of some of my loop braids, taken when I started this blog in Dec 2010.
+It’s just a blog decoration photo, not a pictorial guide to my tutorials.
 The multi-loop plain-weave (and POT) braids were a phase I was into back then – I’ve rarely made any of those since.
 Most of the braids in the photo were made with embroidery floss and or 5/2 perle but a few are thicker cotton or other fibers.
 Some of the braids are traditional, some are original, some are a little of both.
 I made all of them solo, including the ones that traditionally would have been made by two or more co-operating braiders.

 My site now has tutorials for braids #10, 14, 15, 16, as well as for many more braids than the ones shown in the header photo.
-There are links below to any online sources I know of for those traditional braids not covered in my tutorials.
+There are links below to any online sources I know of for instructions to the other traditional braids in the photo.

 Left to right: